Projection-shifted particle-flow imaging with cosmic-ray muons: The P MA framework

-P$\mu$MA is founded on a unified treatment of transmission and scattering information.
-Conventional scattering tomography, such as the PoCA algorithm, requires at least four detectors in total (two or more upstream and two or more downstream) to separately measure the incoming and outgoing tracks as independent vectors, from which the scattering angle and an estimated scattering point are derived.
-In contrast, P$\mu$MA constructs a single straight transmission track by directly connecting the hit positions recorded in upstream and downstream detectors.
-When a muon passes through matter, its Coulomb scattering causes angular deflection.
-Rather than using this deflection to locate a scattering point, P$\mu$MA projects it along the constructed transmission track onto a virtual imaging plane placed near the sample.
-This projection converts the microscopic scattering angle into a measurable in-plane displacement, termed the projection shift.
-The statistical distribution of these shifted points, combined with the attenuation of the muon flux (expressed as a transmission ratio), encodes both the areal density and the sharp spatial features of the object.
-This distribution directly captures how the object alters the muon flow.
-The P$\mu$MA approach fundamentally changes both the requirements and the paradigm for cosmic-ray muon imaging.
+Conventional scattering tomography, such as the PoCA algorithm \cite{Bonomi2020}, requires at least four detectors in total (two or more upstream and two or more downstream) to separately measure the incoming and outgoing tracks as independent vectors, from which the scattering angle and an estimated scattering point are derived.
+In contrast, P$\mu$MA replaces this paradigm with a single geometric construction: a straight transmission track formed by connecting the hit positions in the upstream and downstream detectors.
+The intersection of this track with a virtual imaging plane placed near the sample defines a Transmission Point (TP) , also referred to as a P$\mu$MA point.
+When a muon is deflected by matter, the transmission track rotates slightly, shifting the TP laterally in the imaging plane.
+This lateral displacement, which we call the projection shift, converts the statistical distribution of microscopic scattering angles directly into a measurable in-plane displacement distribution---without ever localizing a scattering point.

-The simplest configuration, P$\mu$MA2, employs only two detectors--one upstream and one downstream of the sample.
-Its main procedures, outlined below and illustrated in Fig.~\ref{fig1}a, are as follows:

-\begin{enumerate} \item \textbf{Coincidence Logic Settings:} Full coincidence is required for both the upstream and downstream detectors to reliably record valid muon events.

-\item \textbf{Transmission Tracks Construction:} The straight line connecting the hit positions recorded by the coincident upper and lower detectors defines the transmission track.

-\item \textbf{Projection Shift Construction:} The intersection of each transmission track with an x–y imaging plane, placed near the center of the sample along the z-axis, is defined as the Transmission Point (TP).
-(Refer to Section~\ref{subsec1} for the coordinate system.)
-For each muon, projection of the constructed transmission track onto the imaging plane converts the small material-induced angular deflection into an in-plane displacement, causing the resulting TP to appear shifted relative to its true transmission position.
-The imaging plane is divided into a grid, and the TP count in each cell forms the TP matrix.
-For P$\mu$MA2, two TP matrices are required: one with the sample and one without it.

-\item \textbf{Pre-smoothing:} Spatial filtering is applied to both TP matrices to suppress statistical fluctuations.
-Mean filtering is used in this work, with a stronger kernel applied to the matrix without sample:

-The terms "strong" and "weak" refer to the spatial extent of the applied filter kernel.